 Me – 32 year old male, about 80kg and fair to middling fitness, VO2max 71.6ml/kg/min.
 No experience in racing multi-day self supported ultra-endurance events.

-All this kit was worn for the race.
+All this kit was worn for the ride.

 Suunto Advizor, Kask Mojito, Oakly Jawbones, Patagonia Nine Trails gillet, Endura knee-warmers, Impsport long arm-warmers, Morvelo cycle cap, Specialized XC race gloves long fingers (best gloves on the planet), Specialized socks, Shimano winter boots^, Sportful; base layer, team jersey, team shorts (pro pad).